|

 issue.

-DATA ANALYSIS
+QUALITATIVE DATA

-inductive process of
+An inductive process

-organizing data into
+of organizing data

-categories and
+into categories and

 identifying patterns

-(relationships) among
+(relationships)

-categories.
-Data
+among categories.

-analysis entails
+Data analysis

-several cyclical
+entails several

-phases.
+cyclical phases.

 §

-that occurs during
+Analysis that occurs

-data collection:
+collection:

 - Discovery Analysis:

-Strategies
+Strategies include:

--writing
+-writing observer

-observer comments and
+comments and

 summaries

-with ideas
+-playing with ideas

--exploring
+-exploring the

-metaphors and
+-using metaphors and

 analogies